In this section

 What happens after treatment?

 Recovery after a tonsillectomy takes one to two weeks.
-During recovery, typically, a child will have a sore throat, pain, low grade temperatures, and scabbing.
+During tonsil removal recovery, typically, a child will have a sore throat, pain, low grade temperatures, and scabbing.
 Avoidance of sharp, salty and spicy foods is recommended during the healing process.
 Sport activities should be avoided for two weeks.
 Pain control with acetaminophen (Tylenol) and ibuprofen (Motrin) will help prevent dehydration after surgery.

 What is the long term outlook after tonsillectomy?

-If tonsillectomy is performed for repeated sore throats, this will help improve quality of life.
+If tonsil removal is performed for repeated sore throats, this will help improve quality of life.
 In general, if surgery is being performed for sleep apnea, most children do well after surgery.
 However, if snoring and obesity are present, the success rate for surgery may be lower.
 Your doctor may want to take an additional sleep study after your child has recovered from surgery.